harttraveller/harttraveller.github.io/pages/posts/is-consciousness-computation.md

 *Consciousness*

-If Mary was locked in a monochrome room since birth and taught everything there was to know about the color blue, and then one day you let her out of the box, the thing that she would get from looking at the sky on a clear day that was never conveyed to her in the room is consciousness; it is something other than descriptive information about phenomena, it is the experience of them.
+If Mary was locked in a monochrome room since birth and taught everything there was to know about the color blue, and then one day you let her out of the room, the thing that she would get from looking at the sky on a clear day that was never conveyed to her in the room is consciousness; it is something other than descriptive information about phenomena, it is the experience of them.

 ## Introduction